oxheadalpha/composed-fa2-example/README.md

 ~/composed-fa2-example/src/base_ft_contract.ts is generated
 ```

+The generated contract already has the standard FA2 functionality: token
+transfer, operators etc. On the next step we are going to extend it with the
+custom mint and burn implementation.

 ### Extend Base LIGO Contract

 First we need to define LIGO types for the custom contract storage and the main